ruuda/noblit/docs/index.md

 ## Non-goals

  * Deleting data or updating data in place.
- * Writing large values (say, larger than 64 KiB).
-A key-value store or document store might be better suited for this.
  * High write throughput.
 If you produce large volumes of data quickly, probably not all of it remains valuable for a long time, and storage space might become a concern.
 A time series database or durable message queue might be